HongyuMou/POSample/README.md

 ## Usage

-Here's a simple example of how to use the `POSample` package, which works either in terminal or in Jupyter environment:
+Here's a simple example of how to use the `POSample` package, which works in the Jupyter environment:

 ```python
 from POSample import POSample